neilb14/incrementific/README.md

 ### Shortcuts/Compromises made
 I would prefer to use a user or identity service (such as AWS Cognito or Auth0) for this project so didn't spend much time on that part.
 The user service would maintain the user record and issue JWTs.
 It would also validate the password before regenerating a JWT.
 The service currently doesn't validate the password when issuing new JWT.
 I've stubbed out a fake user service to demonstrate where this would happen.

 Here are some other limitations of the current approach:
 - API Key is a JWT token and will expire in 1 month.
 You can POST to the `/register` endpoint again to get another API Key.
-- JWT is not signed with a private key so could be spoofed.
-Before production use we will create a private key and sign/verify using it.
+- JWT is not signed with a private key.
+Before production use I would create a private key and sign/verify using it.

+The front end needs a lot of work: styling, validation on inputs.
+It is functional but with more time I could make this decent.

+Further, the Google Sign In button is pretty raw.
+This app would be rejected by Google because the button doesn't match Google's style guidelines.

 ### Stretch goals attempted
-If applicable, use this area to tell us what stretch goals you attempted.
-What went well?
-What do you wish you could have done better?
-If you didn't attempt any of the stretch goals, feel free to let us know why.
+I was able to build a rough UI.
+It needs some work but it is functional.
+I was able to incorporate OAuth with Google.
+I was able to deploy the app on AWS.

 ### Instructions to run assignment locally
-See (Development Setup)[DevelopmentSetup.md] for a local dev environment and AWS deployment instructions.
+See the backend [README.md](./backend/README.md) for a local dev environment and AWS deployment instructions.
 To run locally you can install the Serverless Offline plugin.

+For the front end see [README.md](./frontend/README.md) for instructions on how to get the Vue project running.

 ### What did you not include in your solution that you want us to know about?
-Were you short on time and not able to include something that you want us to know about?
-Please list it here so that we know that you considered it.
+User management.
+If this were a production app, I would have a user identity provider to store a user's record and verify the password before issuing a new API token (JWT).

 ### Other information about your submission that you feel it's important that we know if applicable.

 ### Your feedback on this technical challenge
-Have feedback for how we could make this assignment better?
-Please let us know.
+This was fun!
+Almost, too fun...
+I spent more time than I wanted, but I really did want to see the Google Sign In button working.